emanuel2718/myreddit-dl/README.md

                               Default: subreddit --> subreddit_id.ext

-    --config-path PATH        path to the folder were media will be downloaded to
+    --path PATH               path to the folder were media will be downloaded to --get-config              prints the configuration file information to the terminal

-                              Examples:

-                              To download the media to the folder ~/Pictures/reddit_media --config-path $HOME/Pictures/reddit_media
-                                                    or
-                                  --config-path ~/Picutres/reddit_media

-                              To download the media to the current working directory --config-path ./

-                              To download the media to a folder in the current working directory --config-path ./random_folder_destination

-                              Default Path: $HOME/Pictures/User_myreddit/

-    --get-config              prints the configuration file information to the terminal --get-config-show         prints the configuration file to the terminal and show password

 ###### Metadata: